 - Shoo Out the Clowns: When Sonny's lie is exposed by Arthur Brooks, the usually comical Nazo becomes a lot more serious, taking Sonny aside and telling them that he'd like to help, but "my status in this country is not exactly legal."

 - Sink-or-Swim Fatherhood: Sonny has a time and a half trying to figure fatherhood after Julian shows up.
 Although he has a bit more help than most thanks to Nazo (who, admittedly, is an even worse father figure), Phil and Tommy, and eventually Kevin when he returns from China.

 - Sir Not-Appearing-in-This-Trailer: Jon Stewart.
 Even though he's the one who indirectly sets the main part of the plot in motion, as well as the one who resolves it in the end.

 - Small Role, Big Impact:

 - Vanessa is on screen for only about 10 minutes, but hers is one of the very first characters we see, as well as being the person responsible for Sonny adopting Julian in the first place.
 She's in the final scene, too!

-- Jon Stewart.
-Kevin Gerrity is conspicuously missing for most of the film (being on a business trip in China).
+- Kevin Gerrity is conspicuously missing for most of the film (being on a business trip in China).
 He didn't even make it into the trailer.
 Yet the whole plot hinges on Sonny impersonating Kevin, and he's the one who saves Sonny from jail time at the climax.